 Fire damages clubhouse at Oak Forest Country Club

-LONGVIEW, Texas (KLTV) - The Longview fire marshal is investigating the cause of a fire which damaged the clubhouse at Oak Forest Country Club.
+LONGVIEW, Texas (KLTV) - The Longview fire marshal is investigating the cause of a fire which damaged the clubhouse at the Oak Forest Country Club on Thursday morning.

 Fire Marshal Kevin May said the fire started around 7:30 a.m.
 Crews saw smoke as they got close to the location and found the fire inside the building, on the first and second floors of the clubhouse.